adelevie/open-internet-order/README.md

 ./search.sh
 ```

-This will overwrite whatever is currently in `output.txt`.
+This will overwrite whatever is currently in [output.txt](https://github.com/adelevie/open-internet-order/blob/master/output.txt).

 If you want to customize the search terms, just add or remove words (in double quotes) in `search_terms`.
 For example, to search for "Section 706":